q1xiangchen/VMPs/configs/TRAIN.md

 # 🌱 Baseline TimeSformer

 Please refer to the [README.md](../README.md) for installation instructions, dataset preparation and model checkpoints.
+> * For all experiments, we recommend editing the configuration files in [`configs/`](./) to suit your needs.
+> * We also provide the option to use **wandb** for logging.
+To enable wandb, set `WANDB.ENABLE True` in the configuration file, or you can use the original tensorboard logging and set `WANDB.ENABLE False`.

 ## Training the Default TimeSformer